MorphiaOrg/morphia/docs/reference/content/getting-started/quick-tour.md

 There are two ways that Morphia can handle your classes:  as top level entities or embedded in others.
 Any class annotated with `@Entity` is treated as a top level document stored directly in a collection.
-Any class with `@Entity` must have a field annotated with `@Id` to define which field to use as the `_id` value in the document written to mongodb.  `@Embedded` indicates that the class will result in a subdocument inside another document.  `@Embedded` classes do not require the presence of an `@Id` field.
+Any class with `@Entity` must have a field annotated with `@Id` to define which field to use as the `_id` value in the document written to MongoDB.  `@Embedded` indicates that the class will result in a subdocument inside another document.  `@Embedded` classes do not require the presence of an `@Id` field.

 ```java